The #1 reason why you should enter game design contests

 - Haba (children’s game contest where they ship you a box of components to use)

-Many of the other contests require a sell sheet and perhaps a play through video for the first round.
-If you advance, you may be asked to submit rules and/or a prototype for evaluation.
+Many of the other contests require a sell sheet, rulebook, or perhaps a play-through video for the first round.
+If you advance, you may be asked to submit more information and/or a prototype for evaluation.

 Have you entered any of your games in a contest?
 What have you learned from a contest that has made your game better?